microsoft/vscode-wiki/Roadmap.md

 - :runner: Notebooks (for example Jupyter) have become a popular means in data science and education and are making their way into every corner of development.
 We'll explore how VS Code and the Monaco Editor can provide a rich notebook experience (deep language services, light-weight/simple debugging).
 - Investigate isolating the editor from misbehaving grammars
-- :runner: Investigate support for semantic coloring
+- :runner: Support for semantic coloring
 - Investigate how to simplify the maintenance of textmate grammars
 - Expand 'inline' experiences
    - Inset editing